Training to become a PCSO

 Training to be a PCSO is enjoyable, but it is not an easy ride, and it isn’t for everybody.
 There is a classroom element to the training, and that can be hard if you have been out of formal education for a while.
 You also have to do some work at home, so it is demanding on your time.
 Some people also find the nature of the work challenging.
 As a PCSO you are sometimes exposed to the darker side of life – things you may not have encountered before.
 You need to have empathy to do the job, but also the professionalism and resilience to deal with difficult situations.

-After 16 weeks, you will attend a passing out ceremony, where we will celebrate your achievements within your initial training, with friends and family.
+After 10 weeks, you will attend a passing out ceremony, where we will celebrate your achievements within your initial training, with friends and family.
 After this time you will join one of our Neighbourhood Policing Teams, undertake a 10 week period of tutorship with an experienced colleague and then provide evidence towards their SOLAP (Student Officer Learning and Assessment Portfolio) in order to complete your probationary period after 9 months of service.

 MAKING THE GRADE: Pictured – one of our latest groups of PCSOs outside Alverton Court, Northallerton with CI Allan Wescott and their trainers.